njteam-udacity/contact_book/templating.md

           })(window.app, app.utils.checkForErrors);

       ```
     - *Tip*: If your page does not have any "page specific scripts" right away, that is fine too.
 Still add the IIFE and the initializer code base to the script file for that page and save it.
-When/if you add code speficif to the page like page event listeners or other functions, make sure those functions are nested inside the IIFE as shown above.
+When/if you add code specific to the page like page event listeners or other functions, make sure that those functions are nested inside the IIFE as shown above.

 6. If you want to insert partials in a page template, the next step would be to place the appropriate partial tags in your template.
     - Example greeting.hbs template tagged with header and footer partials.
+Partial syntax: {{> foldername/file }}
       ```
         {{> partials/header}}